-So Netflix are producing their own shows now.
-As someone who constantly fail to follow shows on TV Netflix is a knight in pixel armour.
+So Netflix is producing their own shows now.
+As someone who constantly fails to follow shows on TV Netflix is a knight in pixel armour.
 Them making their own shows is a rather exciting new form of publishing if you ask me, the biggest advantage being that this way they can release a whole season at once instead of forcing you to wait a week between episodes.

 Btw, what do you call a show that’s made for a streaming service?
 Netshow?
 Stream-TV? :?

 Anyway, they have two Netflix-produced shows out (in my country anyway) and I’ve watched them both:

 What happens when a New York mobster gets relocated to a small town in Norway?
 Well for starters hilarity ensues.

 It’s not a serious mobster drama by any length, nothing like The Sopranos or The Godfather, this is much more lightweight and comical.
 The mobsters are very stereotypical mobsters and the Norwegians are very stereotypical, eh, Norwegians.

 American Frank Tagliano goes under witness protection after testifying against his boss.
 He needs to hide and chooses the least likely place he can think of (and also because he saw the winter Olympics) which is Lillehammer, Norway.
 There’s a clash of cultures to say the least, but slowly he gets back on his feet and start rebuilding his life.
 A life that, despite the location, actually isn’t all that different from his mobster career…

 I enjoyed the first season a lot, it was really funny and sort of sweet in a way.
 I can definitely recommend it if you want some fun, easygoing entertainment.

 Doesn’t hurt to have the stunning Norwegian landscape in the background either.
 Most of Scandinavia is pretty nice, but the fjords and mountains of Norway are on a whole other level!